 You’ll most likely have to make some sort of down payment and commit to that monthly mortgage payment for 30 years (unless, of course, you decide to sell before then).
 Even so, the obligation should not be taken lightly.

 Just from preparing to buy a home, you know that your credit score is an incredibly important number.
 It determines your eligibility for a home loan, and also plays a major role in determining your interest rate.

-Credit Inquiries Cause Slight Drop
+Credit Inquiries Cause a Slight Drop

 It’s smart to shop around for interest rates from different lenders when you’re looking for a mortgage.
-Interest rates can vary greatly depending on the lending company and the type of loan they offer you; however, it’s important to employ the right strategy when comparing those offers.
+Interest rates can vary greatly depending on the lending company and the type of loan they offer you.
+However, it’s important to employ the right strategy when comparing those offers.

 Unfortunately, if you have an excessive number of credit inquiries, lenders might think you’re in desperate need of cash and might be reluctant to lend to you.
 The dip in your credit score reflects this potential risk.